|Academic Skills Program||Geographic Information Systems Laboratory|

 Outdoor emergency telephones have been installed at the entrances to residence halls, while other strategically located "blue light" emergency telephones are installed throughout campus.
 Each phone has an emergency button which is a direct line to the KITTCOM Dispatch Center.
 University police officers respond to all campus emergency calls placed through the KITTCOM Dispatch Center.

-CWU hires over 2,000 students to work on-campus each academic year.
-Work allows students to meet a portion of their college expenses, and gain valuable work experience.
-Student Employment posts job notices for openings on campus and off-campus job openings on the bulletin board on first floor Barge Hall and on the student employment web site.
+CWU hires over 2,000 students to work on campus each academic year.
+Work allows students to meet a portion of their college expenses and gain valuable work experience.
+The Office of Student Employment posts notices for on-campus and off-campus job openings on the bulletin board on first floor Barge Hall and on the student employment web site.
 Summer job opportunities are also posted.
-Visit the Student Employment Office home page at www.cwu.edu/student-employment for additional information, and to view the on-line job board.
+Visit the Student Employment Office home page at: www.cwu.edu/student-employment for additional information, and to view the on-line job board.
 Please visit the financial aid office regarding work-study opportunities.

 Services are offered at the Health and Counseling Center Building.
 Hours are from 8 a.m. to 5 p.m.
 Monday through Friday; and until 7 p.m.
 Monday and Thursday, by appointment only.
 The Center is closed on holidays and during breaks.
 Health/medical services are also available on Saturdays from 9 a.m. - 1 p.m. except during breaks and surrounding holidays.
 Summer hours are 9 a.m. - 3 p.m. when classes are in session.

 Health (963-1881) A complete out-patient, on campus facility is available to registered students.
 Service is provided by the medical staff, which consists of a family practice physician, certified physicians assistants, certified nurse practitioner, nurses, and laboratory x-ray technicians.